LukasZahradnik/PyNeuraLogic/docs/inference_engine.rst

     template += R.nearby(V.X, V.Y) <= (R.connected(V.X, V.Z, V.L), R.connected(V.Z, V.Y, V.L))

-Now we can ask the inference engine to get all sorts of different information, such as what stations the Oxford Circus station is nearby.
+Now we can ask the inference engine to get all sorts of different information, such as what stations are nearby the Tottenham Court Road station.

 .. code-block:: Python